 Natalie Moore, Bristol UNESCO City of Film Project Manager said: “Bristol’s diverse communities have long contributed to the vibrant film heritage and culture the city has become renowned for.
 This new collaboration is particularly exciting because it is the first between Bristol and a fellow UNESCO Creative City in Africa.
 It builds on the creative links that Afrika Eye has been developing and celebrating for many years and we hope it will lead to ongoing collaboration between Bristol and Dakar.”

-The return visit begin on 28th October 2018 when Senegalese filmmaker Kady Diedhiou and festival event manager Fatou Diabel Mbaye flew into Britol to embark on a similar journey of cultural discovery.
+The return visit took place in October 2018 when Senegalese filmmaker Kady Diedhiou and festival event manager Fatou Diabel Mbaye flew into Bristol to embark on a similar journey of cultural discovery.

 Festival Directors Khalilou Ndiaye in Dakar and Annie Menter & Andy Morgan in Bristol oversaw the project, liaising in Bristol with Come the Revolution, a collective of curators, programmers and creatives committed to exploring and challenging black life experienced cultural expression through cinema.